 IPv4 or IPv6 in the source-to-destination host direction for carrying ECN indications;

-higher layer protocols in the reverse direction.
+Higher layer protocols in the reverse direction.
 This is normally the applied IP transport protocol if extended (like TCP) or designed for ECN support (like DCCP, SCTP); or a L4+ protocol (like RTCP in case of UDP transport).

 H.248 MG entities may be involved in ECN control loops in various ways.
-There are potential use cases for all four of the above indicated protocol groups to be involved in the control loop.
+There is potential use cases for all four of the above indicated protocol groups to be involved in the control loop.
 Figure 1 outlines some possible MG roles.

 …